 Adding an animal to your travel plans is certain to make your progress through the airport slower.
 Add 30 minutes to your arrival time to ensure that you and your pet get to your seat without undue stress.

 Do you have more questions about flying on Spirit Airlines with your ESA?
 These answers may help.

 Do emotional support animals fly free on Spirit?

+No, emotional support animals no longer fly free on Spirit flights.
 If your furry friend is an emotional support animal or pet, a fee will apply when flying on Spirit Airlines.
 Psychiatric service animals and service animals are exempt from these fees.
 Pets are only allowed inside the aircraft cabin, and the total weight of the carrier and the animal cannot exceed 40 lbs.

 Can Spirit deny my ESA?

+Yes, Spirit Airlines can deny your ESA if you do not follow their pet policy.
 Under federal law, airlines must allow people with disabilities to bring their assistance animals on planes.
 But airlines are now allowed to restrict service animals to dogs and to treat emotional support animals like pets.